geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah, but not the highest priority right now.
 I think that we're going to have to move to AQL, but I don't think we have to do it right now.
 I think we can do it in a few months.
-Once we understand...
+Once we understand..
 Because we are still getting that 10 microsecond overhead to sync the kernels, which seems to be gone in AQL.
-Yeah, I mean, it's not...
-I spent...
+Yeah, I mean, it's not..
+I spent..
 A day trying to reverse the mech and look for what it is.
 It's deep in the AQL stuff.
 So whether we actually use AQL or try to use AQL through the back door of the PM4, I kind of like the idea of just straight up using it because we can just copy HIP.
 Yeah, we should just support it.
 I don't know.
-But again, definitely lower priority than...
+But again, definitely lower priority than..
 The highest priority is fixing the stability of the red boxes, then copy out on GPU, then getting NVIDIA merged, then NVIDIA 5090, then all the way at the bottom is AQL for AMD.
 Even probably even higher priority than AQL for AMD is figuring out how we can increase the load speed of LAMA45B.

 ##### **Geohot or Chenyu** [[00:38:13](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2293)]
 I'll check this.

 ##### **Geohot or Chenyu** [[00:38:18](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2298)]
-Yeah, because we're going to need...
-So, a conversation that we had in the office a few weeks ago was...
-So, for the Lama 405B, we can't fit the optimizer state on the GPU.
+Yeah, because we're going to need..
+So, a conversation that we had in the office a few weeks ago was..
+So, for the LLaMA 405B, we can't fit the optimizer state on the GPU.
 So, the optimizer state is going to live in CPU RAM, and we're going to run the optimizer on the CPU.
 So, we've got to make that copy-in-and-out path fast.